 “For me, as a first-world country, costs have increased a lot, but quality hasn’t kept up.
 Rent and food are expensive.
 What has the government done to help immigrants here?” she asked.

 Coline, originally from Normandy, France, has been living in Ireland for the past 1.5 years and works as a French teacher at UCD.
 Among her passions are dance, writing, music, and singing, which she has practiced since childhood.
-However, she describes justice as her primary passion;
+However, she describes justice as her primary passion:

 "I think I have a deep passion for all those questions.
 Like, justice.
 Now that we can define, we can spend lots of time trying to define what justice is.
 I want to understand the world I live in and make sense of it in a way."